 Dr. Nikol's professional experience includes Senior Clinician for the Summit Medical Group Behavioral Health and Cognitive Therapy Center, Credentialing Committee member for the Academy of Cognitive Therapy, Counselor for Saint Peter's College Center for Counseling and Personal Development, Breast Cancer Support Group Leader for Pathways of Summit, New Jersey, and the Young Survival Coalition in New York City.
 In addition, she has been an adjunct professor in the Department of Psychology at Saint Peter's College in Jersey City, New Jersey.
 She also supervises social workers who are working toward their clinical licenses.

 Dr. Nikol is a member of the Academy of Cognitive Therapy, Association for Behavioral and Cognitive Therapies, New Jersey Association of Cognitive Behavioral Therapists and the International Association for Doctors of Behavioral Health.
 She completed her Doctor of Behavioral Health degree in 2017, with a specialty in Primary Care.

 After extensive first-hand experience with colleagues who lost friends and family members in the World Trade Center disaster, Dr. Nikol was inspired to "...enter a career in which I could help people heal and live mindfully."
-While working as a therapist, she learned that even small positive changes can make a big difference in her patients' abilities to function well, feel better, and improve and maintain their health.
+While working as a therapist and a behavioral health consultant in Primary Care, she learned that even small positive changes can make a big difference in her patients' abilities to function well, feel better, and improve and maintain their health.
 Her approach to counseling in the primary care setting includes focus on the patient as a whole and mind/body connection for achieving overall health and wellness.